AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 (The "DE" suffix signifies "Data Entry")

-I opened the form and tried it... it "worked", but I had to enter the CaseShape data by hand... not what I wanted... but a start.
+... but I had to enter the CaseShape data by hand... not what I wanted... but a start.

-Now I will show you how I replaced the field for typing in the case shape code with radio buttons to accomplish the entry of the data for that field.
 A radio button is a "thing" that is either down or up.
 You change its state by clicking on it.
 The clever thing about radio buttons is that only one of the radio buttons in any group can be "down" at a time.
 Click on, say, button "2", and any other radio button in its group which was down pops up as soon as button "2" goes down.

 Closed the form.
 Reopened it in edit mode.

-Clicked on "More Controls" on that (lower left), access the icon to put a Group Box control on the form.
 Group boxes define... groups!
 Remember we talked about only one radio button in a group being down at one time, a moment ago?
 The Group Box is how you define "groups" of radio buttons (among other things).

-From the "More Controls" palette, without doing anything to the existing "Case Shape" label and text box, I clicked on "Group Box", and one dragged out on the form and went through the wizard that gave rise to....
+From the "More Controls" palette, without doing anything to the existing "Case Shape" label and text box, I clicked on "Group Box", and dragged one out on the form and went through the wizard that gave rise to....

 Names for options fields: Typed "Horizontal", pressed enter; typed "Tower", pressed enter; typed "Laptop", pressed enter.